Facebook Ads Starter Pack for Print-On-Demand 2021

 You can test your ad performance with a low budget of $1/day.
 By setting your test budget low, you can measure the performance of the ad campaign, and decide later if the campaign is suitable for your products.
-Remember to set a tracking time range to decide whether you should turn off ad campaign after tracking time ends.
+Remember to set a tracking time range to decide whether you should turn off ad campaign after the tracking time ends.

 Using Post Page Engagement (PPE)

 Another trick that you can use for a test campaign, is setting up objective for the campaign as Post Page Engagement (PPE).
-By choosing this objective for your ad, Facebook will only display your ad to visitors who are most potential to click on the ad, also the cost for this objective is lower than other type of ad objectives.
+By choosing this objective for your ad, Facebook will only display your ad to visitors who are the most potential to click on the ad, also the cost for this objective is lower than other types of ad objectives.

 Ad campaign measurements